 SkyBar (Puerto Banus) if you want to avoid everyone on Pervy Alley seeing up your skirt.
 In fact avoid all bars on Pervy Alley - apart from maybe Linekars and Flick’s (if you’re under 20).
 Astral (pirate ship cocktail bar) is also decent.
 News Cafe, Pangea and Sinatra’s are also doable, but please keep your hopes of the calibre of the males here very very low.
 If you would rather avoid being groped entirely, please do stay off Pervy Alley.

 The Clown selling roses.
-He is a drug dealer and v suspect.
+And much more, v suspect.

 Places to flock to:

 Our trip this time has been mainly within Marbella Old Town, which is where the majority of my recommendations are, but if you would like to stay in Puerto Banus, have a look at accommodation in Andalusia del Mar and Medina Garden (residential, not hotels).
 Eat at Gold (ask for Dino), Picassos and the Pasta Cafe (probably the only places in the Port that are not totally overpriced and full of women avec multiple butt cheeks on show) and for beach eats Pedro’s is good (you will have to circumnavigate the La Sala hen dos) as is Los Epigoñes for sangria and paella (call and order in advance).

 Calle Santa Domingo.
 We stayed in this Air Bnb in Old Town, which I would highly recommend.
 Affordable, central and very nice hosts.
 Approx £100 per night, excluding Air Bnb fees.

 Hotel Claude.
 We didn't have the pleasure of staying here but lusted over it many a time whilst walking past.
 Apparently it is the first boutique hotel in Marbella.
 Approx £250 per night.